 In modern MMA certain fighting styles have become more popular due their effectiveness in the cage.
 The top four most popular Martial arts systems are Brazilian Jiu Jitsu (BJJ), Muay Thai (Thai boxing), Western boxing and Wrestling.
 (Including Greco roman,Catch wrestling and Freestyle).
 This is by no means an exhaustive list though, as there are many successful fighters who add in techniques from many other fighting styles such as Karate, Taekwondo and Judo, each in varying degrees.
 In fact, these days it’s vital to include techniques from different fighting disciplines in your MMA training.

-Where is the sport of MMA headed and what will your MMA training need to include in future?
+Where is the sport of MMA headed and why is online MMA training so critical?